Disclaimer: This post may contain affiliate links that help support the site.

 The humbuckers have been newly designed with Alnico 2 magnets for extra warmth and clarity.
 The single-coils have been upgraded with Alnico 5 magnets for extra bite, while still retaining that legendary Fender sparkle.
 These are the same type of magnets used on early Stratocasters from the 1950s, so you still get classic tones, but with a more modern flavor.

 Stratocasters are well-known for their high-quality tremolo bridges.
-Unlike the cheaper Squier Strat and the Standard Strat that it replaces, the Player Stratocaster comes with the same 2-point tremolo bridge used on the American series of guitars!
-These bridges are steel, not the softer zinc, so they're super durable and extremely stable.
+Unlike the cheaper Squier Strat and the Standard Strat that it replaces, the Player Stratocaster comes with the same 2-point tremolo bridge used on the more expensive American series of guitars!
+These bridges are steel, not the softer and cheaper zinc, so they're super durable and extremely stable.
 The saddles are also bent-steel rather than cast metal, so they're extremely smooth and create less string friction.
 Less friction means your guitar stays in tune better!
 While the Fender tremolo doesn't have the range of a Floyd Rose, it's an indispensable tool for adding more emotion to your playing.

 Just like on most other Stratocasters, there is a single master volume knob and two tone knobs.
 However, unlike the older Standard Stratocasters, the Fender Player series has a bridge tone control!
 That means one tone knob controls the bridge pickup and another controls both the middle/neck positions.
 With the older Standard Strats, there were no tonal controls for the bridge pickup!
 Now, with the forward-thinking Player Series, you can get even more versatile sounds from your bridge and middle/neck pickups!